monstagorilla/otdata/docs/dataModels.md

 # Data Models
 ## Basic schema for vehicle data in API responses
-Data that can be not available or faulty are returned in a tuple-like structure with a `"status"` property and a `"value"` property.
-The `"status"` property has three possible values: `“ok”` (data is available), `“error”` (an error occurred) and `“n/a”` (data is not available e.g. vehicle is turned off).
-The `"value"` property holds the actual data.
+Data that can be not available or faulty are returned in a tuple-like structure with a `status` property and a `value` property.
+The `status` property has three possible values: `ok` (data is available), `error` (an error occurred) and `n/a` (data is not available e.g. vehicle is turned off).
+The `value` property holds the actual data.
-You can verify the correctness of the data with the `“status”` and if it is `“ok”`, access the `“value”`.
+You can verify the correctness of the data with the `status` and if it is `ok`, access the `value`.
 ```json
 "caninstant": {
     "type": "object",